JoeFanning/Philosophical-AI/README.md

 It would also self adapt it's structure and functionality based on dynamic information from its own data and from external data.
-It could use self adaption like what is implemented in adaptive machine learning models
+It could use self adaption like what is implemented in adaptive machine learning models:
 [Resourses: Improving Efficiency through Dynamic Model Adjustment](Resources/Adaptive_Machine_Learning_Algorithms1.pdf) they adjust their parameters and structure as they are exposed to new data, allowing them to handle changing information or environments.
-Instead of onlyo
+Instead of only
-improving efficiency through dynamic model adjustment it would also improve efficiency through dynamic system and framework adjustment.
+improving efficiency through dynamic model adjustment Egalitarian-AI would also improve efficiency through dynamic system and framework adjustment.

 #### Stage 1: The Ethical AI Layer (Individual Model Processing)